Indian debacle in Tokyo shocks shooting fraternity, NRAI boss talks of 'overhaul' | Sports-Games

 The NRAI got former India shooter and coach Ronak Pandit to train medal hope Manu Bhaker after she fell out with junior national coach Jaspal Rana, and the president said he tried to sort things out between the two of them.

+''You think her heart rate would have been stable after walking so much to get the gun repaired.
+Which idiot is saying that?''
+Pandit stated.

+''As for the spare pistol, her previous coach had changed the grip of that pistol, she was not comfortable with it and that is why she stuck to the one which malfunctioned,'' he added, alluding to Jaspan Rana, laying bare, the dissension in the team.

-However, he added that not all is still lost for the Indian shooting team as it is left with a few more starts. ''Having said that we still have starts left and let's continue to back the team and I am sure we'll get results.
+However, Raninder said that not all is still lost for the Indian shooting team as it is left with a few more starts. ''Having said that we still have starts left and let's continue to back the team and I am sure we'll get results.
 Postmortems can wait till after the Games,'' Raninder said.

 Later in the day, the two Indian pairs participating in the 10m air rifle mixed team event too crashed out in the first qualifications stage.